indykite/indykite-sdk-web/README.md

 1. Init library (described above)
 2. Create /login route and Login component using our exposed function or our built-in UI (render UI functions) to your app (described above)
 3. Create /registration route and Registration component using our exposed function or our built-in UI (render UI functions) to your app (described above)
-4. Have a /login/callback route calling `IKUIOidc.handleOidcOriginalParamsAndRedirect()`
+4. Have a /login/oauth2 route calling `IKUIOidc.handleOidcOriginalParamsAndRedirect()`

+> The access tokens don't need to be returned immediately if your authentication flow contains a linking flow.
+See the "Linking flow" section for more details.

 ### Handle oidc original parameters and redirect `IKUIOidc.handleOidcOriginalParamsAndRedirect()`